-Self-Guided Walking Tour in Gdansk
+Self-Guided Walking Tour in Gdańsk

 11 Stops 2.9 km ~2.1 hours

-Walking tour route map of Gdansk
+Walking tour route map of Gdańsk Open interactive map

-Why Walk Gdansk?
+Why Walk Gdańsk?
 A Self-Guided Tour

 Gdansk packs almost everything worth seeing into one dense, flat, walkable core, which is exactly why a route works better here than wandering.
 The Main Town is small.
 You can cross the whole thing in fifteen minutes, but if you just drift through it you will photograph the same square three times and miss the riverfront, the amber street, and the church tower entirely.
 This walk runs along the Royal Way, the ceremonial east-west spine the Polish kings used, then loops out to the Motlawa river and finishes north at the shipyard where Solidarity began.
 It is roughly 2.9 km of actual walking, all on cobbles, with no hills until the very end.